Gld0777/interface/README.md

 ## Accessing Uniswap V1

-The Uniswap V1 interface for mainnet and testnets is accessible via IPFS gateways linked from the [v1.0.0 release](https://github.com/Uniswap/uniswap-interface/releases/tag/v1.0.0).
+The VetCoin Swap V1 interface for mainnet and testnets is accessible via IPFS gateways linked from the [v1.0.0 release](https://github.com/Uniswap/uniswap-interface/releases/tag/v1.0.0).